On July 15, 1974, a military coup took place in Cyprus instigated by the junta in Athens, giving Turkey a pretext to invade five days later.

-Their aim was to unify the island with Greece, the Union being a nationalist ideal for some Greeks and Cypriots, as well.
+Their aim was to unify the island with Greece, the Union being a nationalist ideal for some Greeks and also some Cypriots.

 Five days later, the Turkish army invaded Cyprus and their occupying forces remain on the northern part of the island to this day.

-Relations between the Greek Junta, and especially the powerful man, Demetrios Ioannides who took over from Georgios Papadopoulos—with Archbishop Makarios—were particularly tense.
-Ioannidis believed that Makarios was against the Union, was a pro-Communist, and feared his independent spirit.
+Relations between the Greek Junta, and especially the powerful Demetrios Ioannides who took over from Georgios Papadopoulos, and Archbishop Makarios were particularly tense.
+Ioannidis believed that Makarios was against the Union, was pro-Communist, and feared his independent spirit.

 Athens plans for Cyprus coup

-Ioannides had decided to get rid of Makarios, and from April 1974, he had a formed plan to overthrow him.
-However, Makarios was warned of Ioannides’ plans by Evangelos Averoff and other Greek politicians, but he did not seem to pay much attention.
+Ioannides had decided to get rid of Makarios, and from April 1974, he had formed a plan to overthrow him.
+Although Makarios was warned of Ioannides’ plans by Evangelos Averoff and other Greek politicians, he did not seem to pay much attention.

 The reason for accelerating the plan was provided on July 1, 1974, when the Cyprus government decided to reduce the military service to fourteen months and restrict the Greek officers of the National Guard.

-The following day, Makarios, in a letter to his Greek counterpart, General Phaedon Gizikis, accused the Greek government of involvement in a conspiracy against him and claimed to call back 650 Greek officers serving in the National Guard of Cyprus.
+The following day, Makarios, in a letter to his Greek counterpart, General Phaedon Gizikis, accused the Greek government of involvement in a conspiracy against him, and claimed the recall of 650 Greek officers serving in the National Guard of Cyprus.

 In Athens, it was decided that the coup against Makarios would take place on Monday, July 15, 1974.
 Cypriot General Grigorios Bonanos commissioned the leadership of the coup to Brigadier Michael Georgitsis, with deputy commander Colonel Constantine Kobokis.
 Both officers were serving in the National Guard.